-The Company performs its annual goodwill impairment test as of October 1, or more frequently, if events and circumstances indicate that an impairment may exist.
+The Company performs its annual goodwill impairment test using a qualitative and, if necessary, a quantitative approach as of October 1, or more frequently, if events and circumstances indicate that an impairment may exist.
 Goodwill is tested for impairment at the reporting unit level.
 The initial assessment for impairment under the qualitative approach is to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 If the qualitative assessment indicates that it is more likely than not that the fair value of a reporting unit is less than the carrying amount, a quantitative assessment is performed to measure the amount of impairment loss, if any.
 The quantitative assessment includes comparing the fair value of a reporting unit with its carrying amount, including goodwill.
-If the carrying amount of the reporting unit and its fair value and (b) the total carrying amount of the reporting unit's goodwill.
-The Company performed its annual goodwill impairment assessment as of October 1, 2022, and determined that there was no impairment of goodwill.
+If the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized equal to the lesser of (a) the difference between the carrying amount of the reporting unit and its fair value and (b) the total carrying amount of the reporting unit's goodwill.
+The Company performed its annual goodwill impairment assessment as of October 1, 2023, and determined that there was no impairment of goodwill.

-The Company also tests goodwill for impairment in other periods if an event occurs or circumstances change such that is more likely than not to reduce the fair value of the reporting unit below its carrying amount.
+The Company also tests goodwill for impairment in other periods if an event occurs or circumstances change such that it is more likely than not to reduce the fair value of the reporting unit below its carrying amount.
 Inherent in such fair value determinations are certain judgments and estimates relating to future cash flows, including the Company's interpretation of current economic indicators and market valuations, and assumptions about the Company's strategic plans with regard to its operations.
 Due to the uncertainties associated with such estimates, actual results could differ from such estimates.
-As of December 31, 2022, there were no indicators of goodwill impairment.
+As of December 31, 2023, there were no indicators of goodwill impairment.

-Intangible Assets - The Company's finite-lived intangible assets primarily consist primarily of acquired contractual rights to earn future management and advisory fee income.
-Intangible assets with a finite life are amortized based on the pattern in which the estimated economic benefits of the intangible asset on a straight-line basis, ranging from 4 to 10 years.
+Intangible Assets - The Company's finite-lived intangible assets consist primarily of acquired contractual rights to earn future management and advisory fee income.
+Intangible assets with a finite life are amortized based on the pattern in which the estimated economic benefits of the intangible asset on a straight-line basis, ranging from 4 to 14 years.
 Intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the intangible.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount exceeds the fair value of the asset.